Tongue discomfort, which includes pain and burning sensations, often can result from

 Irritation from certain foods, especially acidic ones (for example, pineapple)

 Irritation from certain ingredients in toothpaste, mouthwash, candy, or gum

 Thrush Noncancerous mouth growths (candidiasis Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
 Candidiasis tends to occur in moist areas of the skin.
-Candidiasis may cause rashes, scaling, itching, and swelling.
-Doctors examine the... read more ), a common infection in which an overgrowth of fungi forms a white film on the tongue
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more ), a common infection in which an overgrowth of fungi forms a white film on the tongue

 Tongue injury Tongue Injury Tongue injury is the most common cause of tongue discomfort.
 The tongue has many nerve endings for pain and touch and is more sensitive than other parts of the body.
 The tongue is frequently... read more or tongue sores Tongue Sores and Bumps Sores (blisters and ulcers) on the tongue can be caused by Irritation from certain foods or chemicals Oral herpes simplex virus infection Canker sores ( recurrent aphthous stomatitis) Tuberculosis read more

 Intense pain of the tongue or the entire mouth can be caused by burning mouth syndrome Burning Mouth Syndrome Burning mouth syndrome is mouth pain, usually involving the tongue, in people who do not have any visible sores or abnormalities in their mouth.
 Burning mouth syndrome probably represents a... read more .